UnitTestBot/jacodb/README.md

 }
 ```

-If underling jar file is removed or changed in file system then null will be returned `readBody` method.
+If underling jar file is removed or changed in file system then null will be returned by `readBody` method.
-If classpath is inconsistent you may receive `ClassNotFoundException` in runtime.
+If classpath is inconsistent you may receive `NoClassInClasspathException` in runtime.
 Database can watch for file system
 changes in a background or refresh jars explicitly:

 ```kotlin